Mattress Guides

 If you plan to sleep alone, a queen size bed offers ample room.
 If you will be using the bed with a partner, a queen size bed might feel too small for some couples who are larger in size.

-If you choose to go with a king size bed, make sure you have the space for it.
-Measure your room and remember to leave a minimum of two feet of walking space around the bed.This will ensure you have enough room to walk around and prevent the bedroom from feeling cluttered or cramped.
+And if you choose to go with a king size bed, make sure you have the space for it.
+Measure your room, and remember to leave at least 2 feet of walking space around the bed.This will ensure you have enough room to walk around and prevent the bedroom from feeling cluttered or cramped.

 Can queen size sheets fit on a king bed?